 For bending about both axes, the following criterion may be used for I and H sections.

 Beams subject to loads which do not act through the point on the cross-section known as the shear centre normally suffer some twisting.
-For doubly symmetrical sections such as UKB or UKC, the shear centre coincides with the centroid, while for channels it is situated on the opposite side of the web from the centroid.
+For doubly symmetrical sections such as UB or UC, the shear centre coincides with the centroid, while for channels it is situated on the opposite side of the web from the centroid.

-If torsion cannot be avoided, a torsionally stiff section, such as a hollow section, should be used.
+If torsion cannot be avoided, a torsionally stiff section, such as a hollow section, is recommended.
 The twist of an open section may be very significant and must be considered if this type of section is used.

 More information on torsional resistance is given in SCI P385.